Sports Therapy student Thomas Jones tells us about his experience

 I have previously played professional sport myself, however unfortunately could not continue due to injury.
 I wanted to understand sports injuries further and then eventually be able to assist in injury prevention and treatment for players in a similar environment/scenario.

 I want to stay involved in sport and the opportunity this course provides in terms of placement is great.
-When I came for a chat and walk round, Daniel Birdsall (Lecturer-Practitioner on the Sports Therapy Team) was very welcoming and understanding of my scenario, and outlined the potential opportunity as a qualified Sports Therapist, which encouraged me further to, engage in this university course.
-Preston is local to my home address, and UCLan Sports Therapy has all my academic aspirations covered, so was an opportunity I did not want to miss.
+When I came for a chat and walk round, Daniel Birdsall (Lecturer-Practitioner on the Sports Therapy Team) was very welcoming and understanding of my scenario, and outlined the potential opportunity as a qualified Sports Therapist, which encouraged me further to engage in this university course.
+Preston is local to my home address, and UCLan Sports Therapy has all my academic aspirations covered, so it was an opportunity I did not want to miss.

 What aspects of the programme do you most enjoy about the BSc Sports Therapy programme?

 I enjoy learning and understanding the theoretical side behind treatment methods and theories, and then have the opportunity to exercise this on placement in practical environments, gaining hands on experience.
 Being able to translate the theory into practical scenarios where you can link everything together has really increased my confidence as an individual and as a therapist.
 The UCLan environment provides a great platform where you are encouraged to be very individually competent, with amazing support that ultimately will prepare you for a job as a graduate Sports Therapist, post University life.